 If you are interested in applying, please start the application below.

 If you have already created a general customer account at StoneGlacier.com or need to renew your Pro Program account, please login to your account, click "Edit Account Profile," and complete the application by providing the required proof of active status for your industry.

 If you are a Guide or Outfitter, submit a copy of a current active guides license for proof of employment.
 Please present a recent pay stub if your state doesn't require a license.

-Employees of Industry brands or nonprofits must submit a recent pay stub for proof of employment.
+Employees of Industry brands or nonprofits must submit a recent pay stub with job title for proof of employment.

 Active duty military can send in a photo of their CAC card or e-mail us from their .mil account.
 Veterans must send in their DD-214/NGB 22.
 Honorable discharge and completion of first full term is required.
 LES and Orders will not be accepted as proof of service.

 We will send out a notification email to let you know when it is time for you to renew your Pro Program account.
 Please supply us with all the information we ask for as our pro qualifications may change.